jonatansuriani/Janice-Chat/README.md

 ```

 # Improvements
+- Create UI to use chat;
+- Create docker and docker-compose files;
 - Use an identity Provider (AWS Cognito, Keycloak);
     - For now, it's a ad-hoc identity provider for the sake of simplicity
 - Increase code coverage of unit tests;